-Cyclemeter turns your iPhone into a great cycling computer — if you’re down with putting your iPhone on your handlebars, that is.
+Cyclemeter turns your smartphone into a great cycling computer – if you’re down with putting your phone on your handlebars, that is.

 It’s similar to Wahoo Fitness in its wealth of customisable options during the ride, but you also get a smorgasbord of post-ride analysis.
-Plus, you don’t have to log into any site; the data stays on your iPhone.
+Plus, you don’t have to log into any site; the data stays on your device.

-You can start/stop rides with your iPhone earphone remote button (if you choose to ride with headphones), and integrated Google Maps can assist you in unfamiliar areas.
+You can start/stop rides with your iPhone earphone remote button, too (if you choose to ride with headphones), and integrated Google Maps can assist you in unfamiliar areas.

 Cyclemeter also plays nice with Strava, Facebook, Twitter and more, while importing and exporting routes is also easy.

 Apple has done some amazing things in the world of tech, but it can’t beat Google at mapping.

 Just like you use your phone on the fly to find places, read a few reviews and then go to the one you select, you can use Google Maps to do this too – and get there on bike paths and bike-friendly routes.